Course Listing

 - Peterborough

 A specific scholarly project on a well-defined topic to be worked out in consultation with the student's Honours supervisor.
 Regular student/supervisor meetings will be scheduled.
 SOCI 4020D is a double credit for Sociology majors; SOCI 4010Y is a single credit involving submission of the same thesis to the other department/program of a joint-major.
-Prerequisite: A minimum 75% average over all SOCI credits completed, and 10.0 university credits including SOCI 2110H or both 2100Y and 2150Y, one of SOCI 3111H or 3100H, and 2.0 credits at the 3000 level.
+Open only to Honours students in Sociology with permission of the department.
+Prerequisite: A minimum 75% average over all SOCI credits completed and 10.0 university credits including SOCI 2110H, 3151H, one of SOCI 3111H or 3100H, and 2.0 additional credits at the 3000 level.

 -